Kisky3/TOEIC/README.md

 7.`launch`:to start; to put into action; to inaugurate; to initiate.

 8.`monopoly`:exclusive ownership or control, as of a given commodity or business activity.

+9.`phase`:one of a sequence of apparent forms.

+10.`proposition`:something offered for consideration.
 ###